allenbronshtein/Image-Compressing/README.md

 To run the program:

            python ex1.py <image-dir> <ceneteroids-file name> <out-file>

 The image-dir will contain the image of your choice.

-    The centeroids file will contain the initial centeroids
+The centeroids file will contain the initial centeroids.

-    The outfile is a log, it will contain the updated centeroids
+The outfile is a log, it will contain the updated centeroids.